Using Technology to Protect Children

 Since 2006, the National Association to Protect Children has been the leading national voice for harnessing technology to detect and stop child abuse and exploitation and improve the way children are protected.
 We’ve worked with Congress and federal agencies, recruited scientists and private industry and fostered technological innovation in the law enforcement and tech communities.

-The work of our legislative arm, PROTECT, focuses primarily on increasing public spending on applied technological solutions to child exploitation and abuse.*
+Legislatively, National Association to Protect Children focuses primarily on increasing public spending on applied technological solutions to child exploitation and abuse.*

 Weiss Center Established